IEP

 process

-The involvement of youth and families are important so that youth
+The involvement of youth and families in transition planning is important so that youth

 can begin to understand themselves and then identify a team of caring

 adults who will support their journey.
-In our culture the primary
+In American culture, the primary

 rite of passage for all youth is graduating from high school.
 The